serverizzo/ReactExpressStarterPack/README.md

 # Run the client & server with concurrently
 yarn run dev

+# Install dependencies for the backend
+yarn install

-# Install dependencies for both frontend and backend
+# Install dependencies for both frontend
-yarn install-both
+yarn run client-install

 # Server runs on http://localhost:5000 and client on http://localhost:3000
 ```